-Dual-screen broadcast allows viewers to communicate with one another during a live broadcast (Weimann-Saks et al., 2019).
-For example, Gil de Ziga and Liu (2017) found that media consumers reported more interest when they watched political events on a second screen.
-Kim and Kim (2020) argued that there is a correlation between social live-streaming and the level of social well-being and feeling of isolation.
-Other researchers found that the emotional needs of media consumers and their ability to multitask between different media platforms determined the level of emotional satisfaction the consumer reported.
-People with high emotional demands find multitasking helps them feel more satisfied (Wang & Tchernev, 2012).
+Dual-screen viewing allows users to communicate during a live broadcast (Weimann-Saks, Ariel, and Elishar-Malka, 2019).
+Gil de Ziga and Liu (2017) found that media consumers reported more interest when they watched political events on a second screen.
+Kim and Kim (2020) argue that there is a correlation between social live streaming and the level of social well-being and feeling of isolation.
+Other researchers have found that the emotional needs of media consumers and their ability to multitask between different media platforms determined the level of emotional satisfaction the consumer reported.
+People with high emotional demands find multitasking helps them feel more satisfied (Wang and Tchernev, 2012).
 Media consumers reported that they experienced a diminished sense of movement when they tweeted while watching television (Park et al., 2019).
 Jiang et al. (2022) find that people who use dual screens extensively during television are also key users on Twitter.
-Furthermore, high-second screening can use their digital influence to increase Television programs' awareness, authority, and credibility in digital spaces.
+Furthermore, high levels of second screening can increase awareness of television programs, as well as their authority and credibility in digital spaces.
 Dias (2016) finds that people use multiple screens to make the most of their time, avoid ads, and meet integrative needs by feeling connected to their loved ones and the world.

-Stacks et al. (2019) assert that in the current media environment, consumers can watch the news on their screens while gathering information via their smartphones.
+Stacks, Salwen, and Eichhorn (2019) say that consumers can watch the news on their screens while gathering information via their smartphones.
 The current media environment is evolving due to the proliferation of media outlets and social media platforms and the increasing number of users.
-Researchers who look at people's uses and gratifications can examine how and how often people get information and how this affects how they think, feel, and act.

-This study examines the role that the use of dual screens played in the daily lives of Israeli citizens during the internal violent events in Israel in May 2021 and the external, violent event which occurred simultaneously.

-H1: significant correlations will be found between dual screening and fear level regarding (a) May 2021 Israel-Gaza conflict and (b) May 2021 riots.

 Uses and gratifications

-In times of conflict, people in physical proximity to events may experience a greater need for up-to-date information and knowledge.
-This idea fits with the uses and gratifications theory, which is an effective way to look at how people use different media to meet their needs (Ruggerio, 2000).
-For example, Katz et al. (1974) suggested that individuals' thoughts and feelings influence what they anticipate receiving from the media.
-They defined five clusters of needs: cognitive, affective, integrative (personal and social), and diversion.

-First, cognitive needs represent the inherent desire for information acquisition, knowledge, and understanding.
-Second, affective needs relate to emotional experiences and an inherent desire for pleasure, entertainment, and aesthetics.
-Third, personal integrative needs derive from individuals’ desires to appear credible, be perceived as confident and have high self-esteem.
-Fourth, integrative social needs are affiliation needs in which an individual wants to be part of a group and have a sense of belonging.
-Fifth, diversion needs relate to escaping and diverging from problems and routines.
-Ruggerio (2000) argues that many studies provide several alternative clusters, although most still utilize the earlier suggestions of Katz, Haas, and Gurevitch (1973).
+The most heinous crimes occur during civil wars that transform the home front into a battlefield.
+Likewise, inner conflict transforms the home front into a combat zone in this context.
+When confronted with such intolerable conditions, civilians turn to the media to fulfill their specific needs and manage the situation more effectively (Kozman and Melki, 2016; Lev-On, 2010; Malka, Ariel, and Avidar, 2015; Naveh, 2008).
+In times of conflict, people physically close to events may feel a greater need for up-to-date information and knowledge.
+This correlates with uses and gratifications theory, an effective way to look at how people use different media to meet their needs (Ruggerio, 2000).
+For example, Katz et al. (1974) suggest that individuals’ thoughts and feelings influence what they anticipate receiving from the media and identify five clusters of needs: cognitive, affective, integrative (personal and social), and diversion.
+Cognitive needs represent the inherent desire for information acquisition, knowledge, and understanding; affective needs relate to emotional experiences and an inherent desire for pleasure, entertainment, and aesthetic enjoyment; personal integrative needs derive from individuals’ desires to appear credible, to be perceived as confident, and to have high self-esteem; integrative social needs relate to wanting to be part of a group and have a sense of belonging; and diversion needs relate to escaping problems and routines.
+Ruggerio (2000) points out that many studies provide alternative cluster taxonomies, although most still drawn on those suggested by Katz, Haas, and Gurevitch (1973).